• Menu

 Food: Look for smaller, family-run trattorias away from Corso Umberto – you’ll have a better chance finding fairly priced and authentic Sicilian grub.

-Get up early: Arrive at major attractions early in the morning to beat the crowds, especially at the Ancient Theatre and Isola Bella beach.
+Get up early: Arrive at major attractions early in the morning to beat the crowds, especially at the Greek Theatre and Isola Bella beach.

-For those of you interested in visiting the other end of Italy, then do check out my post on Lake Garda, which I feel much more enthusiastic about.
-And for those of you that strongly agree or disagree with my thoughts on Taormina, I’d love to read them in the comments below.
+For those of you interested in visiting the other end of Italy, then do check out my travel guides on Lake Garda, Venice and Bologna, which I feel much more enthusiastic about.
+And for anyone that strongly agrees or disagrees with my thoughts on Taormina, I’d love to read them in the comments below.

 Arrivederci!